Wall Street Roller Coaster: Dow Jumps Higher After Plunging At Open

 U.S. financial markets were bracing for another volatile day — and they got it.

-After opening down more than 500 points, the Dow Jones industrial average was up more than 250 points just before 10 a.m..
+After opening down more than 500 points, the Dow Jones industrial average was up more than 250 points just before 10 a.m.
+Near the close of trading, the Dow was up nearly 600 points, or 2.4 percent.

+"It was volatile all day, crossing the line between gains and losses more than 20 times," NPR's John Ydstie reported.
+Stocks rebounded after investors "focused again on a strong economy and robust profits," he said.

-The losses come a day after panic coursed through Wall Street on Monday, with the Dow plunging a record 1,175 points.
+The gyrations come a day after panic coursed through Wall Street, with the Dow plunging a record 1,175 points on Monday.

 The malaise spread overseas.
 Overnight, Japan's Nikkei index fell 4.7 percent, its biggest drop since June 2016.
 Hong Kong's Hang Seng Index fell 5.1 percent.
 European stocks were also down sharply.